tls-attestation/exported-attestation/draft-fossati-tls-exported-attestation.md

 The Attester may respond with either:

 - Evidence (Background Check Model):
-  - The Attester generates Evidence and includes it in the `cmw_attestation` extension to Certificate message of Authenticator.
+  - The Attester generates Evidence and includes it in the `cmw_attestation` extension to the Authenticator's Certificate message.
   - The Relying Party forwards the Evidence to an external Verifier for evaluation and waits for an Attestation Result.
   - The Relying Party grants or denies access, or continues or terminates the TLS session, based on the Verifier's Attestation Result.

 - Attestation Result (Passport Model):
   - The Attester sends Evidence to a Verifier beforehand.
   - The Verifier issues an Attestation Result to the Attester.
-  - The Attester includes the Attestation Result in the `cmw_attestation` extension to Certificate message of Authenticator and sends it to the Relying Party.
+  - The Attester includes the Attestation Result in the `cmw_attestation` extension to the Authenticator's Certificate message and sends it to the Relying Party.
   - The Relying Party validates the Attestation Result directly without needing to contact an external Verifier.

 By allowing both Evidence and Attestation Results to be conveyed within `cmw_attestation`, this mechanism supports flexible attestation workflows depending on the chosen trust model.